ovh/cds/docs/content/manual/components/worker/cache/pull.md

 ### Options

 ```
+      --from string   optional.
+Your storage integration name
   -h, --help          help for pull
 ```

 ### SEE ALSO